 Close by take a short stroll through Mungo’s old Woolshed built by Chinese labourers back in 1869.

-Enjoy our home cooked outback buffet style picnic meal served to you with surrounding views of the lake.
+Enjoy our home cooked outback buffet style picnic meal with some bush tucker tastings served to you in the park with surrounding views of the lake.

 Copyright © Harry Nanya Tours • All Rights Reserved